vimeo/psalm/docs/how_psalm_works.md

 ### Storing data from scanning

-For each file that `ReflectorVisitor` visits, Psalm creates a `FileStorage` instance, along with `ClassLikeStorage` and `FunctionLikeStorage` instances depending on the file contents.
+For each file that `ReflectorVisitor` visits, Psalm creates a [`FileStorage`](https://github.com/vimeo/psalm/blob/master/src/Psalm/Storage/FileStorage.php) instance, along with [`ClassLikeStorage`](https://github.com/vimeo/psalm/blob/master/src/Psalm/Storage/ClassLikeStorage.php) and [`FunctionLikeStorage`](https://github.com/vimeo/psalm/blob/master/src/Psalm/Storage/FunctionLikeStorage.php) instances depending on the file contents.

-Once we have a set of all files and their classes and function signatures, we calculate inheritance for everything in the `Psalm\Internal\Codebase\Populator` class and then move onto analysis.
+Once we have a set of all files and their classes and function signatures, we calculate inheritance for everything in the [`Populator`](https://github.com/vimeo/psalm/blob/master/src/Psalm/Internal/Codebase/Populator.php) class and then move onto analysis.

-At the end of the scanning step we have populated all the necessary information in `Psalm\Internal\Codebase\ClassLikes`, `Psalm\Internal\Codebase\Functions` and `Psalm\Internal\Codebase\Methods` classes, and created a complete list of `FileStorage` and `ClassLikeStorage` objects (in `FileStorageProvider` and `ClassLikeStorageProvider` respectively) for all classes and files used in our project.
+At the end of the scanning step we have populated all the necessary information in [`ClassLikes`](https://github.com/vimeo/psalm/blob/master/src/Psalm/Internal/Codebase/ClassLikes.php), [`Functions`](https://github.com/vimeo/psalm/blob/master/src/Psalm/Internal/Codebase/Functions.php) and [`Methods`](https://github.com/vimeo/psalm/blob/master/src/Psalm/Internal/Codebase/Methods.php) classes, and created a complete list of `FileStorage` and `ClassLikeStorage` objects (in [`FileStorageProvider`](https://github.com/vimeo/psalm/blob/master/src/Psalm/Internal/Provider/FileStorageProvider.php) and [`ClassLikeStorageProvider`](https://github.com/vimeo/psalm/blob/master/src/Psalm/Internal/Provider/ClassLikeStorageProvider.php) respectively) for all classes and files used in our project.

 ## Analysis